viju99/VJDriveClone/README-ReactJS.md

 - Users will be able to sign up/login as a user.
 The login is initiated by clicking on the profile picture icon on the top RHS cordner of the screen.
 If its a new user, you should choose to "SIGN UP" so that the account is created in the drive database.
 ![drive-login](https://user-images.githubusercontent.com/31035012/36072175-26331516-0f41-11e8-914b-c8542a4ac1ef.jpg)

+The embedded video shows how to sign up to use the drive:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kkk-v8QuiJo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 - Users will be able to see/browse list of folders in their drive account
 - Users will be able to upload/download files to/from their drive store